javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 Pay attention to the *'se'* which replaces *'le'* for the indirect object

-## Exercises: Replace the direct/indirect objects in the following sentences with the appropriate pronouns
+## Exercises: Replace the direct/indirect objects with the appropriate pronouns

 > I told the girls the reasons of my decision / Les dije a las chicas las razones de mi decisión